BHFock/git-cl/README.md

 git cl delete docs-fix
 ```

 Changelists are created on demand when adding files.
-Every changelist must be named explicitly — there is no default or unnamed group
+Every changelist must be named explicitly — there is no default or automatic group.

 ## Example Workflow